Skip to main content

 Operation

-How it works
+How the calculation works

 Choose a start date, whether to add or subtract, and an amount in days, weeks, or months.
 Weeks are converted to 7-day steps; months move by calendar month with end-of-month clamping (for example, January 31 plus one month becomes February 28 or 29).